OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ## Credits

-Thanks to Andrew Ng and the whole deeplaenirng.ai and Coursera teams for their great work on the [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning).
+Thanks to Andrew Ng and the whole [deeplearning.ai](https://www.deeplearning.ai/) and Coursera teams for their great work on the [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning).

 Thanks to GitLab.com for generously providing 10Gb repositories for free without limits on individual files sizes (unlike 100Mb limit for a single file size on GitHub).